-When determining the adoption of this approach, the Directors have considered a wide range of information relating to present and future conditions, including the current state of the Balance Sheet, that support offered by our principal shareholder Holf Investments Ltd, who have agreed not to call on existing loans and borrowings totaling £10,640,000, together with the existing £500,000 working capital facility with Intechnology plc.
+When determining the adoption of this approach, the Directors have considered a wide range of information relating to present and future conditions, including the current state of the Balance Sheet, that support offered by our principal shareholder Holf Investments Ltd, who have agreed not to call on existing loans and borrowings totaling £11,460,000.
 Further consideration has been given to future projections, cash flow forecasts, access to funding, ability to successfully secure additional investment, available mitigating actions and the medium-term strategy of the business.

 The Group is dependent on its ability to meet its cash flow forecasts.
 Within those forecasts the Group has included a number of significant payments and receipts based on its best estimate but, as with all forecasts, there does exist some uncertainty as to the timing and size of those payments and receipts.
-In particular, the forecasts assume the ongoing deferral and phased payment of some of the Group's creditors, including a contingent consideration balance of £2,675,000, (as disclosed in note 12 to the financial statements), and the continuation at the current level of recurring revenue and a significant increase in the level of non-recurring revenues.
+In particular, the forecasts assume the ongoing deferral and phased payment of some of the Group's creditors, including a contingent consideration balance of £2,718,000, (as disclosed in note 12 to the financial statements), and the continuation at the current level of recurring revenues.
 In the event that some or all of these receipts are delayed, deferred or reduced, or payments not deferred, management has considered the actions that it would need to take to conserve cash.
-These actions would include significant cost savings (principally payroll based) and/or seeking additional funding from its shareholders, for which there is currently no shareholder commitment requested.
+These actions would include cost savings (principally payroll based) and/or seeking additional funding from its shareholders, for which there is currently no shareholder commitment requested.
 These conditions, together with the other matters explained in note 1 to the financial statements, indicate the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
 The financial statements do not include the adjustments that would result if the Group was unable to continue as a going concern.